Downtown Eastside: Poverty

 The greater DTES area is significantly poorer than the rest of Vancouver, with a median income of $13,691 versus $47,229 for the city as a whole.
 53% of the greater DTES population is low-income, compared to 13.6% of the population of Metro Vancouver.
 In the V6A postal area, whose boundaries are similar to the greater DTES area, 6,339 residents received some form of social assistance in 2013.
 Of these, 3,193 were considered disabled and 1,461 were considered "employable".
 The base welfare rate for single adults who are considered employable is $610 per month: $375 per month for shelter and $235 ($335 since July 2017) per month for all other expenses.
 Advocates for low-income DTES residents say this amount, which has not increased since 2007, is not enough to live on.
 In 1981, the base welfare rate was equivalent to $970 per month after adjustment for inflation.

 Some DTES residents supplement their incomes through the informal economy, through volunteer work which can yield stipends, or through criminal activity or sex work.
 A 2008 survey of SRO residents found that the average tenant income from all sources, including the informal economy, was $1,109 per month.

-In addition to issues with addiction and mental illness, DTES residents often have difficulty finding employment due to mental and physical disabilities and lack of education and skills.
+In addition to addiction and mental illness issues, DTES residents often have difficulty finding employment due to mental and physical disabilities and a lack of education and skills.
 According to a 2009 survey of the 30 blocks in and around the DTES, 62% of the residents over the age of 15 were not considered participants in the labour force, compared to 33% in Vancouver as a whole.

-The DTES is often referred to as "Canada's poorest postal code", although this is not the case.
+The DTES is often referred to as "Canada's poorest postal code," although this is not the case.